eloots/Pi-Akka-Cluster/README.md

 ## Instructions

 - Make sure you completed the installation of
-    - Java 8 SDK
+    - Java 8 SDK.
-    - Some terminal (iTerm-2 on Mac, Terminator on Linux style OS-es, Powershell or ConEmu on Windows
+    - Some terminal ([iTerm-2 on Mac](https://iterm2.com), [Terminator on Linux](https://gnometerminator.blogspot.com/p/introduction.html) style OS-es, Powershell or [ConEmu on Windows](https://conemu.github.io)).
-    - curl
+    - curl.
-- Clone the project on your laptop
+- Clone [this project](https://github.com/lightbend/Pi-Akka-Cluster) on your laptop.

 ## Preparing your laptop for a _Raspberry-Pi based Akka Cluster_ workshop